wdi-sf-september-2014/notes/js_control_flow/README.md

 - Create a calculator in JavaScript.
 - Prompt the user to enter an operator and two operands.
 - Support the following operations: addition, subtraction, multiplication, and division.
 Output may appear in the console or in an alert.
+- Extra Credit: Do this in the node console instead.
+To receive user data you will need to use the "prompt" module: https://www.npmjs.org/package/prompt.

 ###Loop Problem Set